 Webhooks

 In this guide, we will look at how to register and consume webhooks to integrate your app with bronID.
-With webhooks, your app can know when something happens in bronID, such as a verification status or IDV risk change.
+With webhooks, your app can know when something happens in bronID, such as a verification status change, risk update, or screening completion.

 What are Webhooks?